Japan vs Scotland: World Rugby to make cancellation decision on Saturday night

 If the match is to go ahead, officials will then inspect the state of transport links to decide if it is safe for fans to attend.

-Sunday's match - which Scotland have to win to have any chance of qualifying for the quarter-finals - is in the balance as Super Typhoon Hagibis prepares to wreak havoc across Japan's eastern coast.
+Sunday's match - which Scotland have to win to have any chance of qualifying for the quarter-finals - is in the balance, as Typhoon Hagibis prepares to wreak havoc across Japan's eastern coast.

 World Rugby has already called off two of Saturday's matches, including England's game against France which was due to take place at the same stadium as Scotland's fixture.